By Cristina Utti MFA, MA

 Family Functioning – Family systems are affected by addiction; as the person with the substance use disorder goes through treatment, the family system changes as well.
 A family with a high level of functioning is better able to support their loved one and each other through the recovery process.

-Craving – The Obsessive-Compulsive Drinking Scale was used to measure craving.
-There is much debate as to whether a person suffering from addiction can control compulsive behavior.
-This scale was used to measure the brain’s propensity for craving the substance of addiction.
+Craving – There is much debate as to whether a person suffering from addiction can control compulsive behavior.
+The study measured the the brain’s propensity for craving the substance of addiction.

 Taking all of the variables into consideration while measuring readiness to change can help individuals to maintain sobriety.
 But, ultimately, if the individual is not ready to change, they will not.
 They will keep repeating the same patterns until they put forth an honest effort to change the patterns that led their lives into destruction.

-Do you have the hope, resilience, and readiness to change?
+Do you have hope, resilience, and readiness to change?
 Contact the Ranch at Dove Tree today to get started on the road to recovery.
 800.218.6727.

 Bradshaw, Spencer.
 “Predictive Factors of Readiness for Change During Inpatient Treatment.”
 Alcoholism Treatment Quarterly.
 ISSN: 0734-7324.